lucask42/10PRINT.js/README.md

 10 PRINT CHR$(205.5+RND(1)); : GOTO 10
 ```

-My port of this program into Node.js looks like this:
+My port of this program to Node.js looks like this:

 ```
 while(1){process.stdout.write(String.fromCharCode(9585+Math.random()*2))}